DanielCazarezDev/CNMPRO-AQUIFERPE/README.md

 Aquifer PE is an MVP and due to the proprietary nature of the code I can only provide code snippets of my code.

 This Repository consists of my contribution to the creation of CNM PRO / Aquifer PE.
 I was responsible for the creation of the File Manager with administrator access and the front end for the User Dashboard features.
+I have also included an example of how we set up routes and the app jsx that was contributed to by the entire team.

 ## Skill Set Utilized 🛠️
 <table><tr><td valign="top" width="33%">